andersonarc/mcplassistant/README.md

-# mcsloader
+# MCSLoader
-assistant build system for loading different mcprotocollib versions
+Build system for loading all MCProtocolLib versions.

-## purpose
+## Purpose

-mcsloader downloads all versions from mcprotocollib repository and compiles them to .jar files which are used by mcscore as protocol implementation
+MCSLoader downloads all versions from MCProtocolLib repository and compiles them to .jar files, which are used by MCSCore as a MCProtocol implementation.

-## usage
+## Usage

-`java -jar mcsloader-2.4.jar **OUTPUT MCPROTOCOLLIB_REPOSITORY_URL**`
+`java -jar mcsloader-2.4.jar OUTPUT MCPROTOCOLLIB_REPOSITORY_URL`

-versions loaded from git repository **MCPROTOCOLLIB_REPOSITORY_URL** build output is saved into **OUTPUT** directory
+MCProtocolLib versions are loaded from Git repository **MCPROTOCOLLIB_REPOSITORY_URL**.
+Build output is saved into **OUTPUT** directory.